K-minutti/stockgraph/README.md

 ## Notes

-config file
+This app uses the FastAPI framework you can learn more about it [here](https://fastapi.tiangolo.com/).

+A full list of the libaries and pacakages used can be found below.
+One important to note is that the price data used comes from [Alpaca](https://alpaca.markets/docs/).
+Alpaca is a an API provider for algorithimic traders.
+You will need to sign up for an account in order to receive an API key.

+Once you have your credentials create a config.py file to store your API_KEY and SECRET_KEY.

 ### Requirements

-tulip indicators
+tulip indicators <br>
-sqlite3
+sqlite3 <br>
-crontab
+crontab <br>
-pandas
+pandas <br>
-numpy
+numpy <br>
-datetime
+datetime <br>
-alpaca_trade_api
+alpaca_trade_api <br>
-pytrends
+pytrends <br>
-pygooglenews
+pygooglenews <br>
-requests
+requests <br>
-tradingview widgets
+tradingview widgets <br>
-chart.js
+chart.js <br>
-Jinja2 Template
+Jinja2 Template <br>
-Fast API
+FastAPI <br>

 ---